aws-samples/serverless-patterns/s3-lambda-agentcore/Readme.md

 # Amazon S3 to AWS Lambda to Amazon Bedrock AgentCore
-This pattern creates a Lambda function to invoke an agent in AgentCore Runtime when an object is uploaded to the S3 bucket.
+This pattern creates an AWS Lambda function to invoke an agent in AgentCore Runtime when an object is uploaded to the Amazon S3 bucket.

 This Terraform template creates 2 S3 buckets (input and output), an AWS Lambda Function, and an agent in AgentCore Runtime.